- Pipe Color Code Standards

 Creating Custom Labels for Pipe Marking

-It is very important to remember that when designing a custom label, following the set facility color standards is critical.
+However, it is very important to remember that following the set facility color standards when designing a custom label is critical.
 Choose the same shades of colors that ANSI specifies so colors are consistent.

 Caring for Pipe Labels

 No matter where a facility gets its pipe marking labels, it is important they are properly cared for once they are placed on the pipes.
 In industrial settings, pipe markings can get covered in dust, grease, and other contaminants over time, especially if pipes are located in out-of-reach areas such as near the ceiling.

 Cleaning pipes on a regular basis will make labels easy to see.
 Even having a layer of dust on a label can cause the color to appear different than it is.
 This could cause someone to incorrectly assume they know what is in a given pipe, which opens them and the facility up to the potential for dangerous accidents.